Michael Gray (game designer)

 Michael Gray is an American game designer from rural Massachusetts known for his board game designs for Milton Bradley.
 He eventually became the senior director of global concept acquisition for Hasbro's games division.
 Game reviewer Tom Vasel has called him "the wisest man in all of board gaming."

-Gray is credited as the designer of over 25 board games or game items including two of the most popular board game for young teenage girls, Mall Madness and Electronic Dream Phone.
+Gray is credited as the designer of over 25 board games or game items including two of the most popular board games for young teenage girls, Mall Madness and Electronic Dream Phone.
 Games that Gray has designed or co-designed include: